Joshuaschist/Survey-Form/README.md

 # Survey-Form
-A Psychographic survey on fashion
+A quick personal Psychographic survey form on fashion for you.